 Scientific Foundations

 The LCM has deep roots in number theory, a branch of mathematics that deals with the properties and relationships of numbers.
 Number theory provides the theoretical framework for understanding the LCM, including its existence, uniqueness, and various methods for calculating it.
-The concept is closely linked to prime factorization, which involves breaking down a number into its prime factors.
+Worth adding: the concept is closely linked to prime factorization, which involves breaking down a number into its prime factors.
 Understanding prime factorization is essential for efficiently calculating the LCM of larger numbers.

 History and Evolution